zeropoolnetwork/sharded-storage-docs/article/main.md

   is a cryptographic primitive that lets a Prover convince a Verifier that it knows a secret witness $y$ such that $P(x, y)$ for public polynomially-computable predicate $P$ and public instance value $x$.

-They are heavily used to provide privacy of the data a blockchain works with.
+They are heavily used to provide privacy for the data a blockchain works with.
-In this architecture, the a smart-contract on blockchain only holds commitment to its state, and clients initiate transactions asking to update that hash providing the zkSNARK proof of the transition being done correctly.
+In this architecture, a smart contract on blockchain only holds a commitment to its state, and clients initiate transactions asking to update that hash providing the zkSNARK proof of the transition being done correctly.
-This way, the state held by the smart-contract (or some parts of such state) can remain private, while still ensuring that state transition happen according to some rules.
+This way, the state held by the smart contract (or some parts of such state) can remain private, while still ensuring that state transition happens according to some rules.

 Another use-case for zkSNARKs is CPU scaling of blockchain. zkSNARKs allow verifying the proof faster than the computation of predicate $P$ would take.
-This way, if verifying state transition requires too much resources, we can use recursion and only verify the final result on blockchain.
+This way, if verifying state transition requires too many resources, we can use recursion and only verify the final result on the blockchain.

 We use zkSNARKs in this solution for both.
 In the following description, we often make the use of zkSNARKs implicit.